Aletheia-Praxis/VX-RAG/HOW_TO_USE.md

 ## Known Limitations and Future Improvements

-### Rate Limiting
+### Rate Limiting and Request Management

-The current implementation does not include rate limiting or request queuing.
-For single-user local deployment, this is not a critical issue.
-Implementation of a queue mechanism for concurrent requests is planned for future releases.
+The system implements rate limiting with request queuing to prevent resource exhaustion:

+- **Maximum Concurrent Requests**: 2 (configurable in `config/settings.yaml`)
+- **Queue Size**: 10 pending requests
+- **Default Timeout**: 10 minutes (600 seconds)
+- **Tool-Specific Timeouts**:
+  - Knowledge base queries: 10 minutes
+  - Document search: 5 minutes
+  - Health checks: 30 seconds

+When the system is at capacity, new requests are queued automatically.
+If the queue is full, requests are rejected with an error.
+This ensures stable operation even under load.

+For multi-user deployment, these limits can be adjusted in the `mcp.rate_limit` section of `config/settings.yaml`.

 ### Request Timeouts

-To prevent client hanging, requests are automatically timed out after 10 minutes.
-This is a safeguard measure - normal queries should complete much faster.
+Requests are automatically timed out based on operation type to prevent resource hanging.
+Normal queries typically complete in seconds, but complex operations (e.g., large document searches) may take longer.
+Timeout values can be customized per tool in the `mcp.timeouts` configuration section.

 For more information, see `README.md` and the configuration in `config/settings.yaml`.